-Tests Required for Pseudotumor Cerebri Treatment
+Tests Required to Reach a Pseudotumor Cerebri Diagnosis

-Changes in your pituitary gland may also indicate pseudotumor cerebri.
+- CT skull imaging: A computed tomography (CT) scan might also be requested to rule out pseudotumor cerebri.
+This procedure may uncover abnormal fluid in your brain’s ventricles.
+Changes in your pituitary gland, which a CT scan may uncover, can also indicate pseudotumor cerebri.
 Both fluid in the ventricles and pituitary gland problems can cause increased pressure in your skull.
 The presence of such abnormalities may indicate a high spinal fluid weight.

-Intracranial weight tests- Imaging tests are, for the most part, performed to rule out tumors or different irregular symptoms.
-When the outcomes affirm that you don’t have a tumor in your brain, your specialist will survey cerebrospinal liquid weight.
+- Intracranial weight tests: Imaging tests are, for the most part, performed to rule out tumors or other serious medical conditions.
+When these tests affirmatively show that there is a not tumor in the brain, a specialist will survey cerebrospinal liquid weight.

-A spinal tap may also be performed to drain fluid.
-This is also called a lumbar cut.
-This test is performed by embedding a little needle into the lower back to release cerebrospinal liquid.
-A sample of the liquid is collected to check if there is any disease or aggravation.
-In patients with Pseudotumor Cerebri, the fluid weight is increased; however, the cerebrospinal liquid itself is typical.
+A spinal tap may also be performed to drain CSF.
+This is also called a lumbar puncture.
+This test is performed by embedding a small needle into the spine to release cerebrospinal fluid.
+A sample of the liquid is collected to check if there is any disease or infection.
+In patients with pseudotumor cerebri, the fluid weight is increased but the CSF itself is normal.